rchatterjee/web-app-for-FJC/README.md

 All files inside "angular-src" folder are for front end in AngularJS.
 Files in "public pages" are our front end in HTML, CSS.
-package.json includes depencies.
+* package.json includes depencies
-node_modules includes installed modules that we need to use for this project.
+* node_modules includes npm installed modules that we need to use for this project
-•	app.js includes the information of
+* app.js includes the information of setting up node application
-•	Routes includes routes for u
+* config folder includes static information of database and passport that is used for user authentification

 **If you have any questions:**